Price $3100 (non-residential)

 Over a relatively short time, you’ll emerge with the practical skills and confidence to launch your yoga teaching career.

-- Thursdays and Fridays for 10 weeks 9am to 6pm
+- 2 days each week for 10 weeks from 9am to 6pm

 Example of timetable